crlfe/typed-regexp/README.md

   console.log(goodMatch.groups.place);
 }

-// Only string literals can be parsed. const bad = new TypedRegExp("(hello)\\s+" + "(?<place>world)");
+// Only strings known at compile-time can be parsed. const bad = new TypedRegExp("(hello)\\s+" + "(?<place>world)");
 const badMatch = bad.exec("hello world");
 if (badMatch) {